-If you are ever in Slovenia, the city of Bovec is an unmissable experience.
-When visiting the neighbouring country, there are two cities you definitely need to see.
+If you are ever in Slovenia, Bovec is an unmissable experience.
+When visiting the neighbouring country, there are two cities you need to see.
 These are Bovec and Bled.
 The two cities are approximately 100 kilometres apart, about 2 hours by car.
-While Bled is known for Lake Bled and Vintgar Gorge, Bovec is popular for its natural wonders, the Lake Soca, and its adrenaline-filled activities.
+While Bled is known for the lake and the famous Vintgar Gorge, Bovec is popular for its natural wonders, the Lake Soca, and its adrenaline-filled activities.

-There are multiple local partners offering their rafting, canyoning, etc. programs.
-And if that is not enough, there are countless of trekking and hiking routes in the area, with plenty of bucket list worthy attractions.
+Multiple local partners are offering their rafting, canyoning, etc. programs.
+And if that is not enough, there are countless trekking and hiking routes in the area, with plenty of bucket list-worthy attractions.

 The three most popular and known cities in the region are Bovec, Tolmin and Kobarid.
 If you are looking for guided activities (e.g. rafting, kayaking, etc.), individual excursions and accommodation in the area, you will surely come across the names of these three cities.

-The River Soca originates from the north, so Bovec is the very first town along the river, as well as the most “mountainous”.
-Therefore, it is a great opportunity for rafting, canyoning, and here is the largest zip line in Slovenia too (the second largest is next to Bled).
+The River Soca originates from the north, so Bovec is the very first town along the river and the most “mountainous”.
+Therefore, it is a great opportunity for rafting, and canyoning, and here is the largest zip line in Slovenia too (the second largest is next to Bled).
 95% of local guides are located in Bovec.

-The attractions below are all located within available distances from the city of Bovec.
-It isn’t sorted by popularity, but by distance.
-I hope this way it will be easier to choose attractions within a convenient drive for you.😉
+The attractions below are all located within a reasonable distance of Bovec.
+They are sorted by distance, not popularity.
+I hope this makes it easier for you to choose attractions within a convenient drive.

 |Bovec - Top attractions||Distance from Bovec|